 Bees, butterflies, worms and so many types of bugs are really important to a growing garden and the overall health of our soil and ecosystem.
-Check out this list of fun picture books about bees, butterflies, worms and other bugs to help kids learn about and develop an appreciation for the little guys that do such important work on our Earth!
+Check out this list of fun bug books, butterfly books, bee books, and insect books for kids to learn about and develop an appreciation for the little guys that do such important work on our Earth!

 This post contains affiliate links.
 That means I earn a small commission should you decide to purchase through these links below.
 Affiliate links do not change your purchase price.

-As a kid, bees were not really my friend (and I suspect most of us can relate).
+As a kid, bees and bugs were not really my friends (and I suspect most of us can relate).
 Until recently, they’ve had a pretty bad rap.
-My primary recollections include getting stung at my birthday party and swatting them with my tennis racquet while on the court during practices and matches.
+My primary recollections about bees include getting stung at my birthday party and swatting them with my tennis racquet while on the court during practices and matches.
 If only I knew then what I know now…

 As with many topics I teach my boys about, books are a great avenue for education (thanks Captain Obvious).
 If you are in the market for some books to help your kiddos foster an appreciation for bees, butterflies, bugs, and worms, check out these books and learn more about the good work these little guys do for humans and the planet.

 We include affiliate links to books we recommend.
 If you purchase through one of these links, Honestly Modern earns a very small commission that has no impact on your purchase price.

 If you can find the books from your local library, from a friend, at an independent bookstore, or through a used book shop, those sources are ideal.
 Using the library is zero waste, saves money, and saves space in your home because you can read all the books without storing all the books on your bookshelves.
 If you’re not sure of the best way to use your local library, check out these tips to make the most of your local library.
 With a little exposure, your kids will learn to LOVE the library!